undesicimo/Storygen/README.md

 # Storygen

-A Program that makes a Storybook template from the given file.
+A Program that makes a Storybook template from the given file (with props!).

 ## Gist